 Colorado Law Student Ambassadors are students who represent the law school to alumni, employers, other professionals in the community, and prospective students at events hosted by the Dean's Office, Admissions, the Experiential Learning Program, Career Development, the Byron R. White Center, Silicon Flatirons, the Daniels Fund Ethics Initiative at Colorado Law, and other administrative offices and programs at the law school.

 Involvement in this program gives students the opportunity to serve as the face of Colorado Law and give back to the school.
 Additionally, students are able to network and make contacts in the community with people whom they otherwise might not meet, as well as engage with senior Law School administrators.
 Duties may include: participating on panels, introducing speakers, registering and greeting guests, giving law school tours, and assisting with event set-up and wrap-up.
-In the future, there also may be opportunities to travel on behalf of the Law School to regional events.
-Those students who serve as Ambassadors will be invited to attend the Law Alumni Banquet in the spring and be thanked by Dean Weiser for their service with a dinner at the end of the year.
+There are also occasional opportunities to travel on behalf of the Law School to regional events.
+Those students who serve as Ambassadors will be thanked for their service with a catered dinner at the end of the year.

-Colorado Law Ambassadors must exemplify maturity, integrity, and professionalism.
+Colorado Law Ambassadors must exemplify maturity, accountability, integrity, and professionalism.
 Through the program, students are able to practice ethics and professionalism skills that are are essential components of professional success.
 Students must be eager to engage with professionals and be willing to help.
 However, students don't need to be naturally outgoing.
 This program encourages applications from students who are uncomfortable with networking, but would like to improve their networking skills.

 Students who commit to serve as Ambassadors must assist with two events in the fall semester and two events in the spring semester.
 Students must also attend an Ambassadors Orientation in the early fall.

-At the beginning of each semester, ambassadors are asked to sign up for school events based on their availability and schedules.
-The ambassador program coordinator, Karen Trojanowski, will confirm with the ambassador the events that he or she has selected, and give them the name and contact person for the event.
-Each ambassador is responsible for communicating directly with the event contact person by emailing him or her at least one week in advance to confirm the date, time, and details.
-If the student is unable to attend an event, they must give at least 72 hours of notice to the event contact person and the ambassador program coordinator so that the spot may be filled by another ambassador.
+At the beginning of each semester, Ambassadors are asked to sign up for school events based on their availability and schedules.
+The Ambassador program coordinator, Melanie Kay, will confirm with the Ambassador the events that he or she has selected, and give them the name and contact person for the event.
+Each Ambassador is responsible for communicating directly with the event contact person by emailing him or her at least one week in advance to confirm the date, time, and details.
+If the student is unable to attend an event, they must give at least 72 hours of notice to the event contact person and the Ambassador program coordinator so that the spot may be filled by another ambassador.

-If you are a Colorado Law staff or faculty member interested in having an ambassador help with your event in a given semester, please email Karen Trojanowski, the ambassador program coordinator, no later than the end of the 1st week of that semester.
+If you are a Colorado Law staff or faculty member interested in having an Ambassador help with your event in a given semester, please email Melanie Kay, the ambassador program coordinator, with the event details.
 Please indicate: 1) the event date, 2) exact times that volunteer help is needed (not the event times themselves), 3) the location, 4) the duties of the ambassador/s attending, and 5) the dress required of the student/s.

-Initially, Karen will coordinate with the student ambassador/s and the event contact person in order to staff the event.
-Once a student has signed up for an event, Karen will email the faculty or staff contact person with the student's name and email address.
-However, at this point the event contact person is responsible for working directly with the student ambassador/s to communicate their needs and the details of the event with the student.
+Once a student has signed up for an event event, the event contact person will work directly with the student Ambassador/s to communicate their needs and the details of the event with the student.